Quick Links

 Math

-Mrs. Haar, Mrs. Luis, and Mrs. Brocaille: Next week, we will finish Lesson 11 on Subtracting Decimals and begin Lesson 12 on Adding Fractions.
-Students will complete two My Path lessons in class.
+Mrs. Haar, Mrs. Luis, and Mrs. Brocaille: Next week, we will continue in Unit 3 on More with Decimals and Fractions, completing Lesson 18 on Fractions as Division and also beginning Lesson 19 on Understanding Multiplication by a Fraction.
+Students will complete their My Path lessons in class.

 Social Studies